dmitroAndrus/tho-php-authorization/README.markdown

 It has example of attaching file to mail letter for user.

-*It outoloads PHP classes from ThoPHPAuthorization namespace*
+*It autoloads PHP classes from ThoPHPAuthorization namespace*

 [Example folder -->](examples/generic)